29 November 2013 at 1.06pm | 2 Comments

 Peter Wright’s exquisite 1984 Nutcracker for The Royal Ballet recalls the lavishly traditional air of the original production, with some changes to the scenario to bring it closer to Hoffmann's original story.
 With magnificent designs by Julia Trevelyan Oman, including a gorgeously decorated tree that magically grows, and beautifully coloured imaginings of the fantastical Sugar Garden, this festive production has become a much-loved staple of the Company’s repertory.

 Tchaikovsky’s music for The Nutcracker is one of the most popular ballet scores of all time.
 From the flurrying sounds of the Waltz of the Snowflakes to the wildly energetic Trepak Dance, the composer’s memorable melodies and rich, varied orchestrations have become indelibly linked with the celebration of Christmas.

 Wright’s adaptation of the choreography for The Nutcracker is characterized by buoyant footwork and lyrical freedom in the arms and upper body.
 Perhaps the best-loved number from the ballet is the dance of the Sugar Plum Fairy in Act II.
 Comprising sharp, filigree choreography and lasting for ten minutes, it is one of the longest and most technically challenging solos in the repertory, and a role that many ballerinas long to dance.

 The Nutcracker runs from 8 December 2015 to 14 January 2015.
-Tickets are sold out though returns may become available, with a limited number of day tickets available on the day of each performance.
+Tickets are still available.

 The production will be relayed live to cinemas around the world on 16 December.
 Find your nearest cinema and sign up for our cinema newsletter.